GenesysCloudBlueprints/ionic-mobile-open-messaging-blueprint/blueprint/index.md

 2. Navigate to **Admin** > **OAuth** and click **Add Client**.
 3. Enter a name for the client.
 4. Under **Grant Types**, select **Client Credentials**.
-5. Click the **Roles** tab and select the role that has the following permissions:
+5. Click the **Roles** tab and select a role.
+Ensure that the selected role has the following permissions:
       * Analytics > conversationDetail > View
       * Conversation > message > All Permissions
 6. Click **Save**.